lightvector/KataGo/docs/Analysis_Engine.md

         * `wideRootNoise (float)`.
 See documentation for this parameter in [the example config](../cpp/configs/analysis_example.cfg)
         * `ignorePreRootHistory (boolean)`.
 Whether to ignore pre-root history during analysis.
         * `antiMirror (boolean)`.
 Whether to enable anti-mirror play during analysis.
 Off by default.
 Will probably result in biased and nonsensical winrates and other analysis values, but moves may detect and crudely respond to mirror play.
+        * `rootNumSymmetriesToSample (int from 1 to 8)`.
+How many of the 8 possible random symmetries to evaluate the neural net with and average.
+Defaults to 1, but if you set this to 2, or 8 you might get a slightly higher-quality policy at the root due to noise reduction.
         * `humanSLProfile (string)`.
 Set the human-like play that KataGo should imitate.
 Requires that a human SL model like `b18c384nbt-humanv0.bin.gz` is being used, typically via the command line parameter `-human-model`.
 Available profiles include:
            * `preaz_20k` through `preaz_9d`: Imitate human players of the given rank. (based on 2016 pre-AlphaZero opening style).
            * `rank_20k` through `rank_9d`: Imitate human players of the given rank (modern opening style).
+           * `preaz_{BR}_{WR}` or `rank_{BR}_{WR}`: Same, but predict how black with the rank BR and white with the rank WR would play against each other, *knowing* that the other player is stronger/weaker than them.
+Warning: for rank differences > 9 ranks, or drastically mis-matched to the handicap used in the game, this may be out of distribution due to lack of training data and the model might not behave well!
+Experiment with care.
            * `proyear_1800` through `proyear_2023`: Imitate pro and strong insei moves based on historical game records from the specified year and surrounding years.
            * See also section below, "Human SL Analysis Guide" for various other parameters that are interesting to set in conjunction with this.
    * `reportDuringSearchEvery (float)`: Optional.
 Specify a number of seconds such that while this position is being searched, KataGo will report the partial analysis every that many seconds.